CODEwithZAKI2/whatsapp-crm/README.md

 # WhatsApp CRM Automation

-A Node.js/TypeScript CLI tool to automate personalized WhatsApp messaging to clients, with human-like scheduling, opt-in/out support, and anti-ban safety features.
+A Node.js/TypeScript web app to automate personalized WhatsApp messaging to clients, with human-like scheduling, opt-in/out support, attachments, and anti-ban safety features.

 ---

 ## Features

+- **Web-based UI** for sending and viewing WhatsApp messages, attachments, and chat history.
-- **Send personalized WhatsApp messages** to clients from a CSV file.
+- **Send personalized WhatsApp messages** to clients from a database or CSV.
+- **Send attachments** (images, PDF files) and voice messages directly from the UI.
 - **Message templates** with variable substitution (e.g., `{{name}}`).
 - **Humanized scheduler**: random delays between messages and batches to mimic human behavior.
 - **Daily sending limit** and batch pausing to avoid WhatsApp bans.
 - **Opt-in/out support** for clients.
 - **Persistent sent log** to avoid duplicate messaging.
-- **Interactive CLI menu** for manual or automated sending.
 - **Stats and logs** for sent and failed messages.

 ---